hal/hal.github.io/content/development/build-run.md

 Then open [http://localhost:8888/hal/dev.html](http://localhost:8888/hal/dev.html) in your browser and connect to your WildFly / JBoss EAP instance as described in [standalone mode]({{< relref "/documentation/get-started.md#standalone-mode" >}}).

-The dev mode allows you to modify your Java code and see your changes simply by refreshing the browser.
+The development mode allows you to modify your Java code and see your changes simply by refreshing the browser.
 GWT will detect the modifications and only transpile the changed sources.
 All other resources like external JavaScript dependencies, stylesheets and most images are controlled and bundled by [Parcel](https://parceljs.org/).
-Parcel is called as part of the Maven build using the [Maven Frontend Plugin](https://github.com/eirslett/frontend-maven-plugin).
+Parcel is called as part of the Maven build using the [`maven-frontend-plugin`](https://github.com/eirslett/frontend-maven-plugin).

 If you want to make modifications to the resources controlled by Parcel.
 You can run Parcel's `watch` command in another shell: